scala-native/scala-native/docs/user/interop.md

 ```

 It does not allow any octal values or escape characters not supported by
-Scala compiler, like `\a` or `\?`, but also unicode escapes.
+Scala compiler, like `\a` or `\?`, but also Unicode escapes.
 It is
-possible to use C-style hex values up to value 0xFF, eg.
+possible to use C-style hex values up to value 0xFF, e.g.
 `c"Hello \x61\x62\x63"`

 Additionally, we also expose two helper functions `unsafe.fromCString`